End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Introduction

-In our previous works (\cite{ourselves_iberspeech,ourselved_applied_sciences}) we explored data augmentation techniques where we created synthetic \textit{stressed} speech by modifying its pitch and speed.
-This increased the robustness of the SR system to the distortions caused by the stressed speech signals, achieving a 20\% of relative improvement in accuracy.
-In this paper, we address the combined problem of lack of environmental noise robustness of SR systems and dealing with the effects of emotional speech on their performance.
-Our contribution capitalizes on using robust embeddings extracted from a Recurrent Denoising Autoencoder combined with a Shallow Neural Network backend architecture for the task of Speaker Identification, as detailed in Figure \ref{fig:outline_archit}.
+In this paper, we address the combined problem of the lack of environmental noise robustness of SR systems and the effects of negative emotional speech on their performance.
+Our contribution capitalizes on using robust speaker discriminator oriented embeddings extracted from a Recurrent Denoising Autoencoder combined with a Shallow Neural Network --a feed-forward neural network-- acting as a back-end classifier for the task of Speaker Identification, as detailed in Figure \ref{fig:outline_archit}.
 This end-to-end architecture is designed to work under adverse conditions, both from the point of view of distorted speech due to stressing situations, and environmental noise.